michelangelo-ai/michelangelo/python/michelangelo/cli/sandbox/README.md

-The Sandbox makes it easy to create a lightweight Michelangelo cluster in docker, e.g. for local development.
+Sandbox is a lightweight Michelangelo cluster for development and testing.
 It's also a great way for users to quickly try the platform and check out its interface.

 > Note: The sandbox deployment is not suitable for production environments.